HarfoucheLab/Ready-Steady-Go-AI/README.md

 ----
 ![split](http://faridnakhle.com/pv/githubimages/RSGlogo.png?t=1)

-This tutorial is a supplement to the paper, **Ready, Steady, Go AI: A Practical Tutorial on Explainable Artificial Intelligence and Its Applications in Phenomics Image Analysis** (submitted to *Patterns, 2021*) by Farid Nakhle and Antoine Harfouche.
+This tutorial is a supplement to the paper, **Ready, Steady, Go AI: A Practical Tutorial on Fundamentals of Artificial Intelligence and Its Applications in Phenomics Image Analysis** (submitted to *Patterns, 2021*) by Farid Nakhle and Antoine Harfouche.
 It aims to introduce the basic principles for implementing artificial intelligence (AI) and explainable AI algorithms in image-based data analysis using the PlantVillage dataset to detect and classify tomato leaf diseases and spider mites as a case study.

 Read the accompanying paper [here](https://doi.org) (a link will be available once the paper is published).